Resume vs CV: Which One Do You Need?

 68% of hiring managers reject candidates based on format alone.
 Here's which document wins in every scenario—and when keeping both saves your career.

-The Mixup That Cost Dr. Rahman Three Months
+The Mixup That Costs Months

-Aisha's not alone.
+She's not alone.
 The terms "resume" and "CV" get used interchangeably so often that most people assume they're the same thing.
 In the UK and Europe, they basically are — "CV" is just what you call the document you send to employers.
 But in the US and Canada, they're two fundamentally different documents with different purposes, different audiences, and different rules.

 Sending the wrong one doesn't just look unprofessional.
 It signals that you don't understand the industry you're applying to.